tendermint/coding/README.md

 Each component of the system also has its own architecture, some more thought out some less.
 I think we should make this architecture more explicit and review the basic design.
 Development should fit inside this basic design, or if it cannot, bring up a discussion on the design to make it better, and capable of handling this feature and oh-so-many more.

-Anton shared a proposal of how a group can document and extend the architecture design.
+Anton shared a nice proposal of how a group can [document architecture decision](https://product.reverb.com/documenting-architecture-decisions-the-reverb-way-a3563bb24bd0#.uu7l1r1fy), maybe we can implement that in tendermint as well.
- **TODO**